Romania–Serbia border

 The Romania–Serbia border is the international border between Romania and Serbia, established after the formation of the United Principalities of Moldavia and Wallachia (later renamed to Romania) in 1859 and the partition of Banat after the Treaty of Trianon.
 The border has a length of 546.4 km, of which 256.8 km are terrestrial (Banat) and 289.6 km are fluvial (Timok Valley–Wallachia).

 Both countries have several border crossing points.
-Among them are those of Vrbica–Vălcani, Golubac–Moldova Nouă, Kladovo–Drobeta-Turnu Severin and several others.
 Many of these points were temporarily closed in 2020 as a result of the COVID-19 pandemic.
 The point where the borders of Hungary, Romania and Serbia coincide is known as the "Triplex Confinium".
 Precisely, the towns that meet each other are Kübekháza (Hungary), Beba Veche (Romania) and Rabe (Serbia).
 Cultural events are held in this point every year.

+Border crossings

+There are currently 10 functioning border crossings between the two countries, two of which are railway crossings.
+The following is a table of the crossing points, listed from north to south: